Stefano Gori: Loans to Como, Perugia, Monza and Spezia

 On 21 July 2021, having returned to Juventus from his loan at Pisa, Gori was loaned to Como in Serie B. He established himself among the best in the first half of the season, suffering an injury in December which forced him to miss some games, returning to the second part of the season.

 On 13 July 2022, Gori was loaned to Perugia.
 He made his debut on August 5, in the Coppa Italia match against Cagliari.
 A week later, he his debut Serie B debut with Perugia against Palermo.
 He was among the best in the squad, despite the bad season at the collective level, with 11 clean sheets out of 32 games.
 On 30 June 2023, he returned to Juventus after his annual loan had expired.

 On 31 July 2023, he moved on loan to Monza in Serie A.

 On 30 August 2024, Gori was loaned by Spezia in Serie B.

 Union Brescia

 On 12 August 2025, Gori signed a three-season contract with Union Brescia in Serie C.

 International career

 In 2014 Gori was called up by Italy U18, making his debut on 8 January against Tunisia in a 4–0 win.
 The same year he was promoted to the U19s, with whom he made his debut on 13 August against Croatia.

 Style of play

-Gori is a complete goalkeeper who is especially skilled in saving penalty kicks.
-He was considered one of the best prospects among the Italian goalkeepers of his generation.
+Gori is a complete goalkeeper who specializes in saving penalty kicks.